 It’s going to share a lot of the technology found in Tesla vehicles today.
 The robot will perceive the world through eight cameras and a Full Self-Driving (FSD) Computer that will receive data from a very similar suite of sensors.
 It will have a screen for a face, allowing it to display useful information.
 Using a similar suite of AI hardware will enable Tesla to leverage the development that it is already doing in the process of delivering a fully self-driving car.

 Like cars with an advanced driver assistance system, the Tesla Bot relies on neural networks to identify the objects around it and react to them in the most natural way possible.
 It even has a simulation system and a set of tools for constant learning.
 All that remains is to wait for a working prototype of Tesla Bot to be able to compare it to the automaton already shown in recent years, such as the multifaceted and agile model of Boston Dynamics.

-Elon Musk pointed out that Tesla is essentially becoming a robotics company thanks to all of its work with artificial intelligence and fully self-driving cars that can move on their own and interact with humans.
-He said that they are making the robot because they are already making almost all of the technology to create it.
+Elon Musk pointed out that Tesla is becoming a robotics company thanks to all of its work with artificial intelligence and fully self-driving cars that can move independently and interact with humans.
+He said they are making the robot because they are already making almost all the technology to create it.